http4ts/http4ts/README.md

 });
 ```

-It is possible to bind http4ts to any nodejs server framework in any level.
+It is possible to bind http4ts to any nodejs server framework at any level.
 For example, you can bind it to expressjs after or before routing logic.
-This helps to gradually adopt your existing code to this architecture.
+This helps to gradually adapt your existing code to this architecture.